goldshtn/docker-aci-workshop/README.md

  Experimental: true
 ```

 Next, let's run a container.
-The `helloworld` container is an extremely simple and minimal container that prints "Hello, World" and exits.
+The `hello-world` container is an extremely simple and minimal container that prints "Hello, World" and exits.
 Unlike a virtual machine, it doesn't contain a copy of an operating system and libraries, which makes the image ridiculously small.
 Try it:

 ```
 docker run hello-world